hygin36/alx-system_engineering-devops/0x00-shell_basics/README.md

-task 5: list folder content with user and group IDs in number
+task 6: command creating file in the /tmp/directory